-My visor was crystal miasma, what a beautiful wall, what an enigmatic sight, hiding everything from view.
+My visor was crystal miasma.
+What a beautiful wall, what an enigmatic sight, hiding everything from view.
 I’d say almost comforting for someone who was about to die.
-But I didn’t want to say that, what I needed was the ship signal indicator on the top centre, indicating the direction I needed to go.
+But I didn’t want to say that, what I needed was the ship signal indicator, which was situated at the top centre, indicating the direction I needed to go.
 The problem was, there was no ship on the direction indicator.
 I was facing the wrong way.

 My legs were still dangling, but something was happening down there, I could feel… something.
-Blood was circulating its way down to my toes, ever so slowly, but it was happening, the jolt obviously did something right.
+Blood was circulating its way down to my toes, ever so slowly.
+The jolt obviously did something right.
 Now to twist my body round so that I could at least find the ship’s direction and then land before the splatter.

 My arms and hands were still responding, as was my upper body, and I managed to slowly twitch my torso incrementally.
-It worked, the ship appeared on the visor, I kept twitching till it was on the top centre, but it was too far to reach without replenishing the jetpack at least once.
+It worked.
+The ship appeared on the visor.
+I kept twitching till it was centred, but it was too far to reach without replenishing the jetpack at least once.
 I slowly gained better control and gently descended.
-There were stars on the ground, damn, my head was throbbing hard… the suits oxygen… depletion was imminent.
+There were stars on the ground.
+Damn, my head was throbbing hard… the suits oxygen… depletion was imminent.

-Damn!
-My legs buckled, I should have expected that, too much weight, I was carrying minerals I’d mined.
+Crap!
+My legs buckled.
+I should have expected that, too much weight.
+I was carrying minerals I’d mined.
 I tumbled over, banging my back and arms about on rocks.
-Then crashed against some giant alien plant… which at least was soft.
+Then crashed against some giant alien plant, which at least was soft.
 Purple pollen gently rained over me.
 Pretty, if you like funerals.
 I was upright, thank the… couldn’t remember who to thank, the gods?
 I couldn’t remember any gods, so I thanked myself, and the plant.
 Reminder to myself: if I survive this to give the plant a name.